This document describes the recommended process to configure and enforce VPC Service Controls protection in your Google Cloud organization.

-If you create a log sink, to include all relevant VPC Service Controls log messages, use the following filter:
+To create a log sink that includes all relevant VPC Service Controls log messages, use the following filter:

-If you already have a list of allowed public IPs, identities, or trusted devices, add them to a VPC Service Controls access level and use it on the dry-run perimeter.
-An access level helps to reduce the number of violation logs and lets your reviewers focus on actionable events.
+If you already have a list of allowed public IPs, identities, trusted devices, projects, or VPC networks, add them to an ingress rule or access level as applicable in the dry-run perimeter.
+Permitting known legitimate flows helps reduce the number of violation logs and lets reviewers focus on actionable events.